A Self-Educational Path To Learning Music Production

-This guide, however, can be your guiding light to advancing your skills as a music producer.
+Let this guide be your guiding light to advancing your skills as a producer.

 Depending on what type of producer you are trying to be, your equipment requirements will vary.
 So, consider the following:

 Will you be recording live instruments / vocals: Recording yourself playing a guitar?
 Recording an entire band?
 If so, you'll need an audio interface for sure as well as, preferably an XLR microphone.
 If you will only be recording vocals and are on a budget, a $60-$100 USB microphone will get the job done as a beginner, however for best results, buying an audio interface with XLR mics will reap the best results.
 Read more about audio interfaces and mics below.
 Also, be aware that there are different styles of microphones that work best while recording instruments. (ex.
 Recording an acoustic guitar.)
 You will also need a mount for said instrument.

 Will you just be making electronic music and not be recording physical instruments?
 If so, you don't have to worry about equipment to start making music.
 Buy a DAW, or download a free one, find some good VST plugins, and you'll be ready to go.
 Use whatever headphones/speakers you have now and upgrade them down the road as you begin to take your love for music production more seriously.
 It also helps to be a cheap 25-key MIDI keyboard - They are super useful for coming up with melody ideas / basic chord progressions.